Active Contrastive Learning of Audio-Visual Video Representations: Related Work

 \section{Related Work}

-Self-supervised learning has been extensively studied in vision, language, and audio domains, and several approaches have been proposed on designing new pretext task or more efficient learning objectives.
-One popular idea in the image domain is learning representations by maximizing the MI \citep{belghazi2018mutual,hjelm2018learning}.
-In the video domain, several approaches exploited the underlying structure of video data to design efficient pretext tasks, e.g. by adopting ordering \citep{sermanet2017time,wang2019learning}, temporal consistency \citep{dwibedi2019temporal}, and spatio-temporal statistics \citep{xu2019self,wang2019self,han2019video}.
+Self-supervised learning has been studied in vision, language, and audio domains.
+In the image domain, one popular idea is learning representations by maximizing the MI between different views of the same image \citep{belghazi2018mutual,hjelm2018learning,tian2019contrastive,he2020momentum}.
+In the video domain, several approaches have exploited the spatio-temporal structure of video data to design efficient pretext tasks, e.g. by adopting ordering \citep{sermanet2017time,wang2019learning}, temporal consistency \citep{dwibedi2019temporal}, and spatio-temporal statistics \citep{xu2019self,wang2019self,han2019video}.
 In the language domain, the transformer-based approaches trained with the masked language model (MLM) objective has been the most successful \citep{devlin2019bert,liu2019roberta,yang2019xlnet}.
 Riding on the success of BERT \citep{devlin2019bert}, several concurrent approaches generalize it to learn visual-linguistic representations \citep{lu2019vilbert,li2020unicoder,su2019vl,tan2019lxmert,li2019visualbert}.
 CBT \citep{sun2019contrastive} and VideoBERT \citep{sun2019videobert} made efforts on adapting BERT-style pretraining for video.
-However, the MLM loss requires each token in the sequence to be discrete.
-The current approaches assume visual representations to be fixed and to be given by pretrained visual encoders (fully-supervised), and define the visual MLM objective in terms of visual similarities (e.g. via vector quantization (VQ) or L2 distance metric) between the original and predicted visual representations.
-Unfortunately, VQ loses fine-grained information and a pretrained visual encoder limits the learning capacity, which are all crucial for downstream tasks.

 Besides vision and language signals, several approaches learn audio-visual representations in a self-supervised manner \citep{owens2016ambient, arandjelovic2017look,owens2018audio,owens2016ambient}.
 Recently, audio-visual learning has been applied to enable interesting applications beyond recognition tasks, such as sound source localization/separation~\citep{zhao2018sound,arandjelovic2018objects, gao2018learning, gao20192, gao2019co, ephrat2018looking, gan2020music, zhao2019sound, yang2020telling} and visual-to-sound generation~\citep{hao2018cmcgan, zhou2018visual}.
 The work of \citet{owens2018audio}, \citet{korbar2018cooperative}, and \citet{alwassel2019self} are similar in spirit to our own, but our technical approach differs substantially in the use of active sampling and contrastive learning.